Alex Hill: Whispers at White Oak Inn similar games & best alternatives

 2

-"Some suspense and tension in story and puzzles, but overall controlled experience."
+"Some suspense and tension from mystery and horror elements, but overall controlled experience."

 "Some suspense and tension from mystery and plot developments, but overall controlled experience."